xsparc/iSensor-FX3-API/README.md

 ## Jumper Configuration

-The Explorer Kit requires four jumpers to be installed such that the interface library is able to properly detect the Explorer Kit.
-The jumpers also enable an onboard, 3.3V regulator and set the FX3 GPIO logic.
-The image below shows where the jumpers must be installed.
+The Explorer Kit requires two jumpers to be installed to operate correctly.
+Jumpers J2 and J3 enable an onboard 3.3V regulator and set the correct power domain.
+Jumper J4 must be open to allow booting from flash.
+Circled jumpers (J2 and J3) in the image below should be populated, while the uncircled jumpers (J4 and J5) should be left open.

  ![FX3 Jumper Locations](hardware/pictures/JumperLocations.jpg)